 AI-powered Image Search in Just a Few Lines of Code

-Hot on the heels of the Text Indexes release, we’re happy to introduce you to Image Indexes, launching into self-service Private Beta today!
+Hot on the heels of the Text Indexes release, we’re happy to introduce you to Image Indexes, launching into self-service Beta today!
 We’ve had some big customers running Image Indexes in prod for a while now, and we’re really looking forward to seeing what you all build with it.
-If you aren’t on the Private Beta waitlist yet, jump on it and we’ll let you know when your account is ready.
+If you don't have an account yet, sign up now!

 Your app just learned to see inside images 👀